+No, anyone can make dining reservations at Disney World.
 Even if you don’t have a hotel reservation at a Walt Disney World Resort hotel, you can still use the dining reservation system and manage everything through your My Disney Experience account.

 Do You Need to Have a Park Ticket?

 Unless you are going to a restaurant inside one of the Disney Parks, theme park tickets are not required to dine in Walt Disney World.

 Can I Make Disney Dining Reservations for Someone Else?

 Yes, anyone can make a Disney World dining reservation for someone else.
 Just keep in mind that whoever’s credit card is used to hold the reservation will be charged if the party is a no-show or the reservation gets canceled with less than 24 hours notice.